-The Sirloin Cap Steak, also called the ‘Coulotte” or the “Picanha” popularized by Brazilian steakhouses is a very versatile steak option and takes on flavour well from marinades.
+The Sirloin Cap Steak, also called the ‘Coulotte” or the “Picanha” was popularized by Brazilian steakhouses.
+This a well-marbled steak, similar to a New York steak in appearance, that is a very versatile and takes on flavour well from marinades.

 We’ve served the Sirloin Cap Steak with Chimichurri sauce, a tangy herb based sauce.
 This same sauce could also have been used as a marinade, using ½ as the marinade and the rest as the accompanying sauce.

 - 1 shallot, finely chopped

 - 3 Fresno chile or red jalapeño, finely chopped (no seeds)

 - 1 garlic cloves, thinly sliced or finely chopped

 - ½ tsp. kosher salt, plus more to taste